-- 26. The Employee Benefit Review Committee and its individual members during the Class Period, currently named as John and Jane Does 1-20, are collectively referred to as the "Committee Defendants." - 27.
-The Committee Defendants were responsible for periodically selecting and monitoring the investment options available through the Plan during the Class Period. - 28.
-During the Class Period, the Committee Defendants added several Wells Fargo products as investment options for participants in the Plan. - 29.
-As such, during the Class Period, the Committee Defendants were/are fiduciaries within the meaning of 29 U.S.C. § 1002(21)(A)(i) because they (1) exercised discretionary authority or discretionary control respecting management of the Plan and (2) exercised authority or control respecting management or disposition of its assets. - 30.
-The Committee Defendants were/are also fiduciaries within the meaning of 29 U.S.C. § 1002(21)(A)(iii) by virtue of their discretionary authority or discretionary responsibility over the administration of the Plan.
+26. The Committee Defendants were responsible for selecting and monitoring the investment options available through the Plan during the Class Period.

+27. During the Class Period, the Committee Defendants added several Wells Fargo products as investment options for participants in the Plan.

+28. As such, during the Class Period, the Committee Defendants were/are fiduciaries within the meaning of 29 U.S.C. § 1002(21)(A)(i) because they (1) exercised discretionary authority or discretionary control respecting management of the Plan and (2) exercised authority or control respecting management or disposition of its assets.

+29. The Committee Defendants were/are also fiduciaries within the meaning of 29 U.S.C. § 1002(21)(A)(iii) by virtue of their discretionary authority or discretionary responsibility over the administration of the Plan.